 Upper Trapezius Release

 Tension, tightness and knots in the upper traps is quite common because of the way most people sit, with a slight “hunch” forward in the upper back.

 When your upper traps are excessively tight, your shoulders creep up toward your ears and it can be hard for them to relax into their normal position.

-With some myofascial release for the traps, you can help get your shoulders into a more neutral position where the rotator cuffs aren’t crashing into the bones.
+By massaging the traps, you can help get your shoulders into a more neutral position where the rotator cuffs aren’t crashing into the bones.

 If you have a trigger point massage stick such as the Thera Cane, this is also a great way to release tight spots in the traps.
-Watch the video above to learn how to release the traps using this method.

 Pec Minor Release